-Directions to the meeting point on Burma Road:
+Directions to the meeting point on White Horse Drive:

-Please note that a reasonable level of physical fitness is required as we will be going off the public tracks.
+Please note that a reasonable level of physical fitness is required as we will be going off the public tracks and this may not be suitable for children under the age of 8.
 Whilst the Trust team will have first aid kits, please bring any personal medication you may require (e.g. asthma inhalers).
 Finally, don’t forget to wear warm clothing and footwear (e.g. NOT sandals or jandals) and bring a torch, some snacks, a drink and a camera!

 In the event of poor weather or unforeseen circumstances, the Whakatāne Kiwi Trust reserves the right to cancel a walk.
 This will be notified by a phone call to those people who have booked on the walk.